 In the following article, we provide an easy-to-follow three-step guide to generate the best positioning statement for virtually any podcast.

-Starting a podcast for your business?
+Planning on starting a podcast for your business?
 Then download our workbook!

 How do you create a positioning statement?